Fenyx4/ultima-IV-trinity/index.md

   * Other Small fixes

 ### New Features
-  * New Villages and Camps
+  * New Hamlets and Towers
   * New Shops and Merchants
   * Dozens of new Characters
   * New Dungeons (Crypts)